BIGJRA/BIGJRA.github.io/rejuv.md

     -   Roost

-It’s not required you win this one, but nonetheless it’s an easy battle.
+It's not required you win this one, but nonetheless it's an easy battle.
-Nothing she has can set up bar Muk so beat her with good type coverage and some speed and you’ll be just fine.
-Charizard can be a bit tricky because it’s stronger, but a couple super effective hits from fast mons will do the trick.
+Nothing she has can set up bar Muk so beat her with good type coverage and some speed and you'll be just fine.
+Charizard can be a bit tricky because it's stronger, but a couple super effective hits from fast mons will do the trick.

-Soon as that’s done, head into your villa in the Residential District.
+Soon as that's done, head into your villa in the Residential District.
-After seeing what’s in the boxes, head into your room to go to sleep.
+After seeing what's in the boxes, head into your room to go to sleep.

 After a bunch of scenes play out, head north and west to the sewer area to talk to Huey.
 Then, return to the penthouse.
 After a strange